- How to Transfer Ownership of Mutual Funds Upon Your Death

 - How to Name a Testamentary Trust as a Beneficiary

-- How to Reissue Stocks to Beneficiaries
+- How to Transfer Vehicles to a Revocable Trust

 Taking steps to keep your assets out of probate after death is almost as powerful an act of love as leaving property to your heirs.
 The probate process can be time-consuming and costly.
 One way to ensure stock or mutual fund investments avoid probate and go directly to the individual of your choice is to designate a beneficiary by submitting a transfer-on-death form to your brokerage.